nim-works/nimskull/doc/docs.rst

   | Rules of moderation for |nimskull| projects.

 - | `Style guide <style_guide.html>`_
-  | Stanard library and compiler style guide
+  | Standard library and compiler style guide

 For users